Musical adapted from the novel by Margaret Mitchell.

 Margaret Martin, who wrote the book, music and lyrics for Gone with the Wind the Musical, earned a doctorate in public health from UCLA in community health science and a masters degree in both behavioural science/health education and in population and family health, also from UCLA's School of Public Health.
 Margaret Martin studied music theory at the Colburn School of Performing Arts in Los Angeles.
 She is founder of the Harmony Project, a non-profit organisation based in Los Angeles that provides musical instruments and on-going tuition - a free music education to nearly 400 children from low-income LA-area families.
 Margaret Martin plans to establish Harmony Project programmes in inner cities throughout the country.
 Margaret Martin supported herself from the age of 15.
 As a single mother, she identified closely with the challenges faced by Gone with the Wind's young protagonist, Scarlett O'Hara.
 She also felt the filmed adaptation left considerable more within Margaret Mitchell's epic tale to be explored.
 Margaret Martin developed Gone with the Wind for the musical theatre on her own.
 She brought the project to Trevor Nunn after she had acquired the rights to the property from the Mitchell Trust.
 This is her first play.

-Gone with the Wind the Musical in London at the New London Theatre previewed from 5 April 2008, opened on 22 April 2008 and closed on 14 June 2008
+The musical Gone with the Wind in London at the New London Theatre previewed from 5 April 2008, opened on 22 April 2008, and closed on 14 June 2008